Turning Data into action for

 World Class Innovators and Partners

 The U.S. National Science Foundation has announced that the NSF ACSEND Engine in Colorado-Wyoming is an inaugural NSF Regional Innovation Engines (NSF Engines).
-The ASCEND will initially receive up to $15 million for the next two years.
+The ASCEND Engine will initially receive up to $15 million for the next two years.
 Through the NSF Engines program, NSF aims to expand the frontiers of technology and innovation, spur economic growth across the nation, and transform entire geographic regions into world-leading hubs of innovation.

 By focusing on innovative solutions in areas like wildfire mitigation, water resource management, sustainable agriculture and adaptation to extreme weather events, the NSF ASCEND Engine is poised to revolutionize how we understand, predict and mitigate the impacts of extreme weather.